ninja-concepts/issues-test/README.md

 ### 2. Try the Workflow
 1. **Create an Issue**: Use one of the issue templates (Feature, Bug, or Technical)
 2. **Create a Branch**: Follow the naming convention `feature/issue-123-description`
+   - Issue automatically moves to "In Progress" when branch is pushed
 3. **Develop**: Write code, make commits with proper messages
 4. **Create PR**: Link to the issue with `Closes #123` in the description
 5. **Watch Magic**: Issue automatically moves to "Dev Complete" when PR merges

 ### 3. Observe the Automation
 - New issues automatically appear on the project board
+- Branch creation moves issues to "In Progress" status
 - Commit messages with `Closes #123` trigger status updates
 - Priority labels automatically update project fields
 - Testing workflows activate with label changes